-The beans are the seeds of the fruit of the coffee plant called Drupa.
+The beans are the seeds of the fruit of the coffee plant called drupe.

-With this article, instead, let's see how the roasting profile changes, and from which phases it is composed.
-All with the aim of understanding how fundamental this process is to develop the more than 800 volatile substances that make up the aroma.
+With this article, let’s see instead how the roasting profile changes and what stages it consists of.
+All with the aim of understanding how crucial this process is in developing the more than 800 volatiles that make up aroma.

-The roasting curve is a line that is created on a graph, to represent the roasting profile used for a given coffee at a given moment, based on the time (minutes) taken and the temperature (° C) detected.
+The roasting curve is a line that is created on a graph, to represent the roasting profile used for a given coffee at a given time, based on the time (minutes) taken and temperature (°C) measured.

-For the roaster it is essential to know how to read it because it is the only way to obtain a register of all the roasts and thus be able to check them in case the coffee is perfect or defects are found.
-In the first case in order to replicate the roasting and in the latter to modify and improve the roasting.
+It is essential for the roaster to be able to read it, as well as create it, because it is the only way to obtain a history of all roasts and thus be able to check them in case, during tasting, the coffee turns out to be perfect or in case it has defects.
+In fact, only in this way will it be possible to replicate the roasting, or avoid defects by modifying and improving it.

-It is also very important to know that there is no single roasting profile for each coffee.
-It can also change for the same species, based on humidity, density, size of the beans, the temperature of the external environment and so on.
+Most important then is to know that there is no single roast profile for every coffee.
+It can change even for the same species, depending on humidity, density, grain size, outdoor environment temperature and so on.

 But let’s start from the beginning.

 The roasting curve